igorw/trashbin/README.md

 ## dev

+to generate a new migration use:

+     ./doctrine generate-migrations-diff

 to generate the models from the schema use:

     ./doctrine generate-models-yaml

-to generate a new migration use:
+**note:** always generate the migration first.

-     ./doctrine generate-migrations-diff

 ## using